SHA-256 Hash Generator & Verifier Tool

 ✅ Cryptographically Secure

-SHA-256 is cryptographically secure and recommended for all security applications:
+SHA-256 is cryptographically secure and highly recommended for all security applications:

-• Collision resistant: No practical collision attacks known
+• Collision resistant: No practical collision attacks have been found

-• Pre-image resistant: Cannot determine input from hash
+• Pre-image resistant: Impossible to reverse-engineer the input from its hash

-• Industry trusted: Used by major corporations and governments
+• Industry trusted: Widely used by leading corporations and government agencies

-• Future-proof: Expected to remain secure for decades
+• Future-proof: Built to stay secure for decades to come

 Features of Our SHA-256 Tool: